Two Years After FBI vs Apple, Encryption Debate Remains - Slashdot

 Re: (Score:2)

-The cat is out of the bag (Score:4, Insightful)
+The cat is out of the bag (Score:5, Insightful)

 The argument for backdoors is: